nferraz/st/README.md

 classification, clustering, etc.

-"st" is a simpler solution for simpler problems, focused on descriptive statistics, handy when you need quick results without leaving the shell.
+"st" is a simpler solution for simpler problems, focused on descriptive statistics for small datasets, handy when you need quick results without leaving the shell.

 ### Usage